 "Which Lighthouse Labs bootcamp is best for me?"

 This is a very nuanced topic, and our teachers and I are happy to walk individual students through their decision.
 However, there are certain decision factors that apply to everyone and are crucial in making your choice.
 I've gone through them here so students can have a better understanding:

 There is no doubt that both job markets are growing rapidly, but which one is more appealing?
 In short, that depends what you're looking for.
 Overall, there are more jobs available for web developers than there are for iOS developers.
 The need for quality web developers is simply showing no signs of drying up, and since it's a more established market there are more experienced mentors to nurture junior talent.
 These jobs also tend to exist in any vertical.
 If there's a field you're interested in, there's probably web development jobs available for it.

 However, there is also much greater competition for these jobs.
 Web developers can be Comp Sci grads, self-taught, bootcamp grads, online learners, and more. iOS, on the other hand, has a much smaller funnel of developers entering the job market. iOS developers are unique flowers, and the good ones are desperately sought after.
-There are also more freelance opportunities with iOS, as many companies and entrepreneurs are more likely to outsource their work for a mobile app then for their standalone website.
+There are also more freelance opportunities with iOS, as many companies and entrepreneurs are more likely to outsource their work for a mobile app than for their standalone website.

 I should open by stating the obvious, which is that one's salary will always be tied first and foremost to their overall qualification.
 But at present, iOS developers in Vancouver are paid more on average than their web counterparts.
 This again goes back to the fact that there are just fewer of them in the market.
 It can be said that for a really talented developer, it is easier to gain a higher salary faster with iOS than with web.